elastic/es-test-runner-ruby/CONTRIBUTING.md

 # Contributing

+After checking out the repo, run `bin/setup` to install dependencies.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 The process for contributing to any of the [Elasticsearch](https://github.com/elasticsearch) repositories is similar:

 1. It is best to do your work in a separate Git branch.
 This makes it easier to synchronise your changes with [`rebase`](http://mislav.uniqpath.com/2013/02/merge-vs-rebase/).